Skip to main content

 # Combine namespace and pattern filtering

-gleef translate --namespace "components" --match "button.*"
+gleef translate --namespace "components" --match "^button\."

-If your project structure is:
+Example Use Case: If your project structure is:

 locales/